top of page

 Main picture - RAF Museum Hendon, London - 2021

-TO4800 write-up courtesy of H&H Auctioneers September 2021
+Write-up by H&H Auctioneers - September 2021

 Unveiled in 1922, the 20HP was a second string to the Rolls-Royce bow - a shorter, more economical sibling to the Silver Ghost which